-The following guiding principles are provided for updating your statistics during the load process:
+The following guiding principles are provided for updating your statistics:

 - Ensure that each loaded table has at least one statistics object updated.
 This updates the table size (row count and page count) information as part of the statistics update.

 - Focus on columns participating in JOIN, GROUP BY, ORDER BY, and DISTINCT clauses.

 - Consider updating "ascending key" columns such as transaction dates more frequently, because these values will not be included in the statistics histogram.

 - Consider updating static distribution columns less frequently.